'It's devastation in there': Fire destroys beloved Manotick bakery | CBC News

 For many in Manotick, the magic of the Gingerbread Man bakery was something to look forward to during the holiday season.

-As soon as you stepped inside, you could smell the aroma of butter tarts and freshly made gingerbread.
+As soon as you stepped inside, you could smell butter tarts and freshly made gingerbread.

 But now the smells of smoke and soot dominate, following a massive fire Friday morning at the Tighe Street shop.

 Ottawa Fire Services received the call at 6 a.m. that flames were coming from the bakery's roof and side.
-According to the fire department, the one-storey addition — located at the back of a house — was fully engulfed in flames.
+According to the fire department, the one-storey addition at the back of a house was fully engulfed in flames.

-Firefighters were able to stop the blaze from spreading to the home, but the bakery was devastated, said owner Richard Palframan.
+Firefighters were able to stop the fire from spreading to the home, but the bakery was devastated, said owner Richard Palframan.

+"I opened the door.
+I could hear the fire," said Palframan, who was in the washroom when it broke out.

-Palframan told CBC that everything from family memorabilia to food — including freshly decorated gingerbread houses — and kitchen equipment were lost.
+Palframan told CBC that everything from family memorabilia to kitchen equipment to food — including freshly decorated gingerbread houses — were lost.

 "It's devastation in there," he said.
 "Everything is gone … every drawer we open, it's black soot everywhere."